A Riemann-Hurwitz Formula for Skeleta in Non-Archimedean Geometry

 \emph{Acknowledgments:} This research was funded by the ERC Advanced Grant NMNAG.
 I would like to thank my advisor Professor François Loeser for his support and guidance during this period of work.
-I would also like to thank Giovanni Rosso and Yimu Yin for their suggestions and comments.
+I am grateful as well to J\'er\^ome Poineau and Matt Baker for their suggestions and encouragement.
+I would also like to thank Marco Macaulan, Antoine Ducros, Giovanni Rosso and Yimu Yin for the discussions and comments which have been integral to the development of this article.